miyasuta/sdk-function-import-test/README.md

 1. Go to `data-consumer` folter
 2. Run `npm install`
 3. Run `npm run start:dev`
 4. Open the browser and enter `http://localhost:3000/get-delivery`.
-You will see an empty object is returned.
+You will see an empty object returned.